Postgraduate Certificates Fund 2019/20

 - School Managers

-Applications for the Postgraduate Certificate in Education (Medical) Bursary can be submitted from Wednesday 27 June 2018.
+Applications for the courses can be submitted from Wednesday, 5th June 2019.

 Each application must be submitted on the standard application form and will be assessed against the scoring framework.